yufree/yufree.cn/content/en-vitae.md

     G., Li, X. (Eds.), A New Paradigm for Environmental Chemistry and
     Toxicology: From Concepts to Insights.
 Springer Singapore, Singapore, pp. 23--31. <https://doi.org/10.1007/978-981-13-9447-8_3>
+-  Woźniczka, K.; Yu, M.; Looby, N.; Roszkowska, A. Fundamentals of in Vivo Sampling.
+In Reference Module in Chemistry, Molecular Sciences and Chemical Engineering; Elsevier, 2024. <https://doi.org/10.1016/B978-0-443-15978-7.00091-6>.

 ## Software Package